-- directorships in the Company, public companies and public listed companies except for Dato' Lim Kim Huat, who is the Executive Chairman of the Company and who is the Managing Director of AbleGroup Berhad: - family relationship with any Directors and/or major shareholders of the Company; - personal interest or conflict of interest with the Company; - conviction for offences within the past five (5) years other than traffic offences (if any); and - public sanctions or penalties imposed by the relevant regulatory bodies during the financial year ended 31 March 2021
+- directorships in the Company, public companies and public listed companies except for Dato' Lim Kim Huat, who is the Executive Chairman of the Company, Managing Director of AbleGroup Berhad, a public listed company and director of the following public companies:- - 1.
+Golden Agro Plantation (Mukah) Berhad - 2.
+Purerich Realty Berhad - 3.
+Lone Pine Resorts Berhad - family relationship with any Directors and/or major shareholders of the Company; - personal interest or conflict of interest with the Company; - conviction for offences within the past five (5) years other than traffic offences (if any); and - public sanctions or penalties imposed by the relevant regulatory bodies during the financial year ended 31 March 2022.